12.010 Computational Methods of Scientific

 Mathematica and Matlab. |

-decided in this class and posted after the class. http://www.nvidia.com/object/cuda_get.html
+will be decided in this class and posted after the class.
+Matlab

 Homework will be set here